 Losing Interest in a 5-Year CD

 However, creating a CD ladder means you’re sacrificing interest.
-Had you put the whole $25,000 into a 5-year CD term, the end result would be a mature CD and a balance of $$28,079.
-By laddering, after five years, you’ll only have generated ~$1,800 in interest and to earn the remaining ~$1,200, you’ll have to wait for your other four 5-year CD’s to mature.
-Keep in mind of that while you’re waiting to open a CD for your ladder, you can park your money in a high-yield savings account.
-So while you won’t be earning the same interest you can on a 5-year CD, you will still be earning up to 1.40% APY.
+Had you put the whole $25,000 into a 5-year CD term, the result would be a mature CD and a balance of $30,437.
+By laddering, after five years, you’ll only have generated ~$3,200 in interest and to earn the remaining ~$2,200, you’ll have to wait for your other four 5-year CDs to mature.
+Keep in mind that while you’re waiting to open a CD for your ladder, you can park your money in a high-yield savings account that is earning more than current 5-year CD rates.